Transcatheter Aortic Valve Replacement:

 aortic valve replacement.

 In addition to a physical exam, severe aortic stenosis is diagnosed in

-several ways, the most common being an echocardiogram, electrocardiogram
+several ways, the most common being an echocardiogram and/or cardiac catheterization

 What is Transcatheter Aortic Valve Replacement (TAVR)?

 TAVR is a less invasive procedure than open-heart surgery which allows

 a new valve to be inserted within the native, diseased aortic valve.
 The

 TAVR procedure can be performed using one of many approaches, the most

 common being the transfemoral approach (through an artery in your groin).

 The BHS Heart Team will decide which approach is best, based on your medical